Missury15/Square-calculator/README.md

-# Square-calculator
+# Calculator
-In this repo is C# code that calculate squares of selected shapes
+In this repo is C# code that calculate some things (idk)